CCI-MOC/m2/docs/rest_api.md

 ####Respones:
 * 200. This means list node call is successful and it returns list of images available in your project.
-* Internal 500 with some junk characters.
-This means the request body is not proper.
+* 401. Authentication Failure
-* 401. This means unauthorized access to project.
+* 403. This means unauthorized access to project.
-* 403. This means a ceph connection problem.
-* 444. You used a wrong request method like PUT instead of POST etc.
+* 405. You used a wrong request method like PUT instead of POST etc.
+* 400. If Request is a bad one.
+* 500. Internal BMI Error

 This returns either a list of images in response body along with 200 response or other exceptions.